Carna, County Galway: Coastal defence

-During the scatter of the Spanish Armada's around Britain and the west coast of Ireland, a Spanish ship, the Concepción de Juanes del Cano went onto rocks off the Carna coast in Mace.
+During the scatter of the Spanish Armada's around Britain and the west coast of Ireland, a Spanish ship, the Concepción de Juanes del Cano, went onto rocks off the Carna coast in Mace.
 The sailors were brought to Galway and were publicly hung in Eyre Square by Governor Bingham of Connaught.
-No wreckage is left but it is believed that some sailors escaped capture and settled in Carna.
+No remaining wreckage has been recorded.

 There are also the remains of the Martello Tower built during the Napoleonic Wars.
 These towers were erected to spot French ships off the coast.
 The tower on Coilín hill, a 5-minute drive from central Carnais, is now in ruins.
 The remains of what archaeologists think is a cellar can be seen as a hole extends downwards inside the ruins.
 Also out on Mace Headland 10 minutes from Carna, close to where the Spanish Armada ship went aground, there are the remains of an army bunker used by the Irish Defence Forces during The Emergency (WWII) to spot ships off the Irish coast.

 St. Oliver wreck

-In September 2004 the St.Oliver, a fishing vessel, set sail for Ros an Mhíl.
+In September 2004 the St. Oliver, a fishing vessel, set sail for Ros an Mhíl.
 The ship was being repaired at the local shipyard in Letterard.
 On board were four men from various parts of Connemara and the Aran Islands including the owner of the shipyard.
-The route was to be routine but shortly after leaving the bay it began having difficulties and ran aground on Duck Island a rock close to Mynish Island.
-The Irish Coastguard and the Irish Navy were immediately notified and the shipwreck was found shortly after 11.00 p.m. that night.
-Throughout the following days the bodies of the men were recovered from the waters and coasts.
-Two years previous, a Spanish fishing vessel named the 'Arosa' sank killing 12 people after running aground 2 miles from Duck Island at Sceirde Rocks.
+The route was to be routine but shortly after leaving the bay it began having difficulties and ran aground on Duck Island, a rock close to Mynish Island.
+The Irish Coastguard and the Irish Navy were immediately notified, and the shipwreck was found shortly after 11.00 p.m. that night.
+Throughout the following days, the bodies of the men were recovered from the waters and coasts.
+Two years previous, a Spanish fishing vessel named the 'Arosa' sank, killing 12 people after running aground 2 miles from Duck Island at Sceirde Rocks.
 Following a report from the Marine Casualty Investigation Board it was concluded that it wasn't known what had caused the ship to run aground due to the damage to the ships systems caused by the ferocity of the collision and removal of vital equipment during the investigation.